serokell/segmented-cfmm/docs/specification.md

 This partitioning system has some implications.

-In particular, some slices may have more liquidity than others, which means the spot price will swing more easily while within a slice with low liquidity than within a slice with higher liquidity.
+In particular, some ticks intervals may have more liquidity than others, which means the spot price will swing more easily while within a tick interval with low liquidity than within a tick interval with higher liquidity.

 ## Swaps